-A systematic, intensive study intended to increase knowledge or understanding of the subject studied, a systematic study specifically directed toward applying new knowledge to meet a recognized need, or a systematic application of knowledge to the production of useful materials, devices, and systems or methods, including design, development, and improvement of prototypes and new processes to meet specific requirements.
+The organizational entity or individual receiving a grant or cooperative agreement.
+An application requesting additional funding for a period subsequent to that provided by a current award.
+Renewal applications compete for funds with all other peer reviewed applications and must be developed as fully as though the applicant is applying for the first time research subject studied, a systematic study specifically directed toward applying new knowledge to meet a recognized need, or a systematic application of knowledge to the production of useful materials, devices, and systems or methods, including design, development, and improvement of prototypes and new processes to meet specific requirements.
 Also termed "research and development."